Updated September 27th, 2021 by Ben Reynolds

 – Warren Buffett in Berkshire Hathaway’s 2007 Annual Report

-The opposite business is much more attractive: one that requires very little reinvestment (although reinvestment is certainly an option if growth prospects are bright).
+A business that requires very little reinvestment (although reinvestment is certainly an option if growth prospects are bright) is preferable.
 Capital-light business models with minimal reinvestment requirements make fantastic investments because they offer more optionality.

 In other words, it is up to the management team – rather than the economics of the business – to decide whether organic reinvestment is the path to building long-term shareholder value.

 Berkshire Hathaway’s decentralized operating structure with Buffett & Munger acting as capital allocators is one example of the fantastic use of the capital-light characteristics of various industries.